jocelynperucca/startup/README.md

 - **Database data:**
 As users submit names it will store that info, stores who added each task, cannot see or complete any of the tasks unless logged in.
 - **WebSocket data:**
-As users submit tasks and their priority level, these tasks are shown to all users
+As users submit tasks and their priority level, these tasks are shown to all users, chat page added to talk to other users about tasks in real time.

 ### Key Features
 - Secure login to prevent random tasks added
 - Capacity to write and submit a task
 - Add task priority
 - Display tasks in priority order
-- Tasks are constantly updated and shown in real time
+- Chat function to talk about tasks in real time
 - Allows authenticated user to mark any task as done